seedstack/website/content/overview/community/index.md

 # Mailing list

 You can ask for support on the [Google Group](https://groups.google.com/forum/#!forum/seedstack) or directly on the mailing list by sending an email to [seedstack@googlegroups.com](mailto:seedstack@googlegroups.com).

+{{% callout info %}}
+Note that you must already belong to the group to be able to participate.
+To join, go to the [Google Group](https://groups.google.com/forum/#!forum/seedstack) and click the "Join" button.
+{{% /callout %}}

 # StackOverflow